 * * * * * * * * * * *

-Note to readers: An overwhelming volume of quotes attributed in this story were gathered in interviews conducted in 2022 and 2023.
-The interviews were more than a decade after events discussed in the stories.
-Because of that time lapse, the author reminds readers why some people's memories might be fuzzy or conflict with those of others.
-Given that the interviews were conducted in that compact period of time, the author has elected to source the timeframe of quotes obtained only outside the purview of the 2022-23 interviews.
+Note to readers: An overwhelming volume of quotes attributed in this upcoming series were gathered in interviews conducted in 2022 and 2023, more than a decade after events that will be discussed in the series stories.
+Because of that time lapse, the author reminds readers why some people's memories might be fuzzy or appear to conflict with those of others.
+Given that the interviews were conducted in that compact period of time, the author has elected to source the timeframe of series quotes only if they occurred outside of the 2022-23 interviews.
 Thus, readers can correctly and safely assume that all undated or otherwise explained or sourced comments or quotes came from the 2022-23 interviews.

 The series resumes tomorrow with Chapter 1 and will continue at the rate of one new chapter each day thereafter.
 New chapters will appear each day no later than 11 a.m.
 EDT.